Embird Embroidery Software

 Mesh - Curly Plant - Mesh tool icon

-Use mesh tool from the tool bar to draw a mesh object.
-In this tutorial, many objects were created with ellipse (circle) shape .
-Mesh object can have holes and carvings.
+Use the Mesh tool to draw a mesh object.
+The Mesh tool is accessible from the tool bar.
+In this tutorial, many objects were created using the ellipse (circle) shape.
+A mesh object can have openings and carvings.

 Origin Point

-Default place from which the plant fill grows inside the mesh object is called Origin Point .
+The default location from which the plant fill grows inside the mesh object is called the Origin Point.

-Position of the Origin point is defined during creation or editing of the Mesh object vector contours, i.e. in a node-by-node vectorization mode.
-While still in the vectorization mode, use pop-up menu > Place > Place Mesh Origin Here to place Origin Point at position of the cursor.
+The position of the Origin Point is defined during the creation or editing of the Mesh object's vector contours, i.e., in a vectorization mode.
+While still in the vectorization mode, use pop-up menu > Place > Place Mesh Origin Here to position the Origin Point at the cursor's location.

-Mesh - Curly Plant - Creating mesh object with vectors
+Mesh - Curly Plant - Creating a mesh object with vectors

 Mesh - Curly Plant - Mesh object with Origin Point